 Guidance for contributors

-New Gestalt Voices is a platform to support mostly, but not exclusively, those who have not published before to share their writings in relation to gestalt therapy and other applications of gestalt practice.
-We also plan to enable sharing of other forms of creativity via this dedicated web-space, including images and audiovisual material.
-In addition, we will be publishing a twice yearly e-journal in PDF format.
+New Gestalt Voices is a platform to support mostly, but not exclusively, those who have not published before to share their writings in relation to gestalt therapy and wider applications of gestalt practice.
+We also enable sharing of other forms of creativity via this dedicated web-space, including images and audiovisual material.
+In addition, we publish a twice yearly e-journal in PDF format.

-The first issue of the journal is scheduled for July 2017, with a second planned for January 2018.
-These editions will work on a free subscription basis with dissemination via all gestalt teaching institutions and the major associations.
+We published the very first issue of the international NGV journal in July 2017, and we’re currently working on the fourth edition.
+The journal is available to download at no cost, and we aim to ensure dissemination via all gestalt teaching institutions and the major associations.
 We welcome contributions in any language, and will endeavour to facilitate translation into English where we can.

-If you have any questions about whether you can write for New Gestalt Voices, the answer is very probably, yes, you can!
-Most people we know who want to write report going through a process of self-doubting as well as a lot of excitement.
-You are the reason that we are here, and there’s a lot of support available, so if you have an interest in sharing your creative energy please do get in touch.
+If you’re wondering whether you could write for New Gestalt Voices, or contribute in another way, the answer is highly likely to be yes!
+We’ve found that many people who would like to write report going through a process of self-doubting, and often don’t know where or how to start.
+Well, one of the main reasons we’re here is to provide lots of support to new writers, so if you have any interest in sharing your creative energy please do get in touch.

 Our aspirations for New Gestalt Voices are conveyed by the reasons we set it up.
 The current written field of gestalt is dominated by a small number of voices relative to the size of the profession.
 Although barriers to new writers may be as much perceptual as actual, and indeed there is much that the current gestalt publications are doing to support new writers, the narrowness of the field fosters a sense that gestalt writing is mostly for the already established.

 In response to these dynamics, we conceive New Gestalt Voices as an experiment in breaking down barriers, both perceived and real.
 Conversations had through the process of putting together the journal have suggested the following as emphases that potential new writers find supportive: